 James Madison

-(American | Snohomish | Tlingit, born 1973)
+(American | Tulalip | Tlingit, born 1973)

-Tulalip Tribes member James Madison (Snohomish and Tlingit) is a master wood carver.
+Tulalip Tribes member James Madison (Tulalip and Tlingit) is a master wood carver.
 He also works in glass, bronze, and stainless steel, and seeks to combine the new with the old.
 Madison notes that he is “always thinking of new ways to add a modern twist to a traditional piece.
 This allows for me to help to keep my culture alive.
 As we move into the future, so do the teachings of my ancestors.”